Floyd Mayweather Jr.: Lightweight

-Mayweather vs. Castillo I
+Mayweather vs. Castillo

 In his first fight as a lightweight, Mayweather took on World Boxing Council (WBC) champion and The Ring #1-ranked lightweight José Luis Castillo.
 Despite both fighters officially meeting the 135-lb lightweight limit, Mayweather came to the ring weighing unofficially 1381/2 lbs to Castillo's 1471/2 lbs.
-He defeated Castillo, winning the WBC and vacant The Ring and lineal lightweight titles with a 12-round unanimous decision at the MGM Grand Garden Arena before a crowd of 6,920.
+He defeated Castillo, winning the WBC and vacant The Ring lightweight titles with a 12-round unanimous decision at the MGM Grand Garden Arena before a crowd of 6,920.
 With Mayweather's win, he became the first lineal lightweight champion since Pernell Whitaker.
 Judges Jerry Roth and John Keane scored it 115–111 and judge Anek Hongtongkam scored it 116–111, a decision that was loudly booed by the pro-Castillo crowd.
 The Associated Press had Mayweather winning, 115–111; the New York Daily News scorecard also had Mayweather winning, 116–112.

 Castillo (45–5–1, 41 KOs) could not touch Mayweather in the first round, with Castillo throwing 27 punches and landing only three.
 After round one Larry Merchant pointed out, "Mayweather made a comment in the corner about his left shoulder.
 We'll see if something's wrong with it, he seems to be rotating it, trying to keep it loose".
 George Foreman noted likewise, adding "'Massage my left shoulder', he (Mayweather) said, that's not a good sign".